 - Cushioning: For workers who are in constant motion, this same highly cushioned boot may not be as effective.
 Think of how walking or running on sand requires much more exertion than walking on concrete because of how it gives way and doesn’t return energy.
 For people who are in near-constant motion, design features like a toe-spring (the toe of the boot is curved up slightly) can help provide a more natural flex, especially in a welted boot.

 Heartland Foot and Ankle Associates loves helping find the perfect boot with the right comfort, support, and safety!
 For a free shoe consultation, call 309.661.9975 today!
-Dr. Lockwood and Dr. Spencer are always willing to help new and existing patients!
+Dr. Lockwood is always willing to help new and existing patients!